dappnode/DAppNode_Installer/README.md

 # DAppNode_Installer
 This repository generates the .iso file for installing DappNode to a server.
 Below are the instructions that you will need to make your own DappNode ISO.

+Follow this link if you want to know how to install DAppNode: [DappNode-Installation-Guide](https://github.com/dappnode/Dappnode/wiki/DappNode-Installation-Guide)

 # Prerequisites
 Make sure the following sotfware is installed